HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 Auray is surrounded by three communes: Crac’h, Brech and Pluneret.
 It is crossed by the Loch River and the highest part of the town is located on the west bank of the Auray River, on the edge of the Armorican plateau.
 The lovely Saint-Goustan port was originally inhabited by a small village of fishermen before playing an important part in the local economy.
 Today it is a nice marina and a stopover for the Morbihan Gulf tourist tour.

 The Saint-Goustan district is very ancient and is probably the most typical place of Auray.
-Strolling in this area alone plunges in a particular yesteryear lifestyle.
+Strolling in this area alone will immerse yourself in a particular yesteryear lifestyle.
 It has several monuments not to pass by, of which a stone archways bridge and a castle’s vestiges.
 The Kerléano hamlet for its part offers another atmosphere to experience.
 Greenery is there to be found everywhere, brightened up by some statues.
-If you are looking for a traditional Breton location, Auray reflects the Brittany typicality very well.
+If you are looking for a traditional Breton location, Auray very well reflects the Brittany typicality.

 Search for Auray Property now!